billmcmillin/python-data-day/README.md

 For a quick brush-up on programming concepts, see [Data Carpentry's Short Introduction to Programming in Python](http://www.datacarpentry.org/python-ecology-lesson/00-short-introduction-to-Python/)

 You'll also want to be familiar with the basics of working with the command line.
-Mac users will use Terminal and Windows users can either use Command Line or download Git Bash at [https://openhatch.org/missions/windows-setup/install-git-bash](https://openhatch.org/missions/windows-setup/install-git-bash)
+Mac users will use Terminal and Windows users can either use Command Line or follow the instructions to install Git Bash at [https://openhatch.org/missions/windows-setup/install-git-bash](https://openhatch.org/missions/windows-setup/install-git-bash)

 ### Installation and Setup